Kate Parsons

 interpretatio panels in the grounds of St Mark's Church, Swinond, Diocese of bristol, focuses on John Armstrong of GWR

-Creative producer of the 2-mile heritage trail of 30+ interpretation panels at key locations around Swindon's Railway Village and former GWR Works.
-Work included historical and image research, community engagement, graphic design, map-making, writing content and print management.
-Street banners; stylised route map; way-finding cast bronze pavement plaques; printed map and guide; and curating online guide content.
+I created the 2-mile heritage trail of 30+ interpretation panels at key locations around Swindon's Railway Village and former GWR Works for Historic England / Swindon Borough Council.
+Work included historical and image research, community engagement, graphic design, map-making, content writing and print management.
+My work included the design of street banners; stylised route maps; cast bronze way-finding pavement plaques; the printed map and guide; and collating and curating online guide content.

 More detail